abhishek-kumar-code/Redfish_Public/Specification.md

 #### PATCH on array properties

-For array properties, services may report `null` values as placeholders at the end of the array to indicate the maximum number of elements that the service supports for that array property.
+For array properties, services may pad `null` values as placeholders at the end of the array to indicate the maximum number of elements that the service supports for that array property.

 Within a PATCH request, the service shall accept `null` to remove an element, and accept an empty object `{}` to leave an element unchanged.